 When online resources aren’t enough, a tutor can provide the personalized guidance your child needs to succeed.
 Here’s how:

 A tutor can assess exactly where your child is struggling and adapt their teaching approach to fit your child’s learning style.
-Unlike pre-recorded lessons, tutoring sessions are interactive and responsive.
+Unlike pre recorded lessons, tutoring sessions are interactive and responsive.

 Tutors can walk through problems with your child in real time, answering questions and providing feedback along the way.
 This ensures your child truly understands the material, rather than just memorizing steps.